 An employer should offer an adjustment only if it is reasonable to do so.
 What is considered to be ‘reasonable’ depends on several factors, including:

-The best organisations already recognise the benefits of reasonable adjustments.
-For these businesses, workplace adjustments are not just part of their commitment to inclusiveness but have become simple business practice.
+The best and most inclusive organisations already recognise the benefits of reasonable adjustments.
+For these businesses, workplace adjustments are not just part of their commitment to inclusiveness but have become simple business practices.
 It is essential to recognise that to become a successful business, you need talented employees performing to their highest ability which may involve making some simple adjustments.

 Visit our guide to learn more about the benefits of hiring disabled employees.